-E06 = E07 - (E01 + ... + E05)
+$$E06 = E07 - (E01 + ... + E05)$$

 Because this is a generated number, data providers are advised to compare this amount with a corresponding amount in the institution's GPFS.
 If these amounts differ materially, the data provider is advised to check the other amounts provided on this screen for data entry errors.
-07 - Total expenses - This amount is automatically carried forward from Part B, line 02.
-The amount should be the same as the amount for total expenses found in your GPFS.

-08 - 12-month Student FTE from E12 - This is the sum of the values in lines 08a and 08b.

-08a - Undergraduates - This value is the 12-month undergraduate student FTE that was estimated or reported in the most recent 12-month Enrollment component.

-08b - Graduates - This value is the 12-month graduate student FTE that was estimated or reported in the most recent 12-month Enrollment component.

-09 - Total expenses per Student FTE - This amount is generated by dividing line 07 by line 08.
+- 07 Total expenses - Enter all expenses that agree with the expenses recognized in the institution's GPFS. - 08 12-month Student FTE from E12 This is the sum of the values in lines 08a and 08b. - 08a Undergraduates This value is the 12-month undergraduate student FTE that was estimated or reported in the most recent 12-month Enrollment component. - 08b Graduates This value is the 12-month graduate student FTE that was estimated or reported in the most recent 12-month Enrollment component. - 09 Total expenses per Student FTE This amount is generated by dividing line 07 by line 08.
 This calculated value is used by the system to compare the data reported by the institution to the data of institutions that are in the same sector (e.g., public/private, 4-year/2-year) to see if the calculated value is an extreme value that is too high or low.
 While it is not anticipated that your institution would have the same overall expenses, this comparison may be useful for ensuring that all appropriate expenses have been included in the finance survey component, or excluded when appropriate.